VadamDev/CustomContentLib/README.md

 # Information
-CustomContentLib is a [VIAPI](https://github.com/VadamDev/VIAPI) extension that helps the creation of new items/blocks/etc for Minecraft 1.8
+CustomContentLib is a library that helps the creation of custom blocks and items for Minecraft 1.8

+It support (non-exhaustive list) :
+- Custom Items (Basic Items, Foods, Tools, Weapons, Armors, Armor Sets)
+- Custom Blocks (with custom textures)
+- Custom Tile Entities
+- And more !

-#### The wiki is available [here](https://github.com/VadamDev/CustomContentLib/wiki)
+**The wiki is available [here](https://github.com/VadamDev/CustomContentLib/wiki)**

+# Dependencies
+CustomContentLib depends on the [VIAPI](https://github.com/VadamDev/VIAPI).
+It's a huge API for making the spigot plugin development easier.
+You can download it [here](https://github.com/VadamDev/VIAPI/releases)

 ## Contribute
 You're all welcome to contribute, just make a PR !